Frequently asked questions

 Most frequent questions and answers

-The number of cybersecurity jobs increased by 94% in the last six years.
-You have the perfect time to get a career in cybersecurity if you are looking for a career that is always evolving and changing.
-Cybersecurity is a fast-growing industry that offers many career opportunities.
-Cyberseek says there are almost 500k job openings.
+The number of cybersecurity jobs has increased by 94% over the last six years.
+If you’re interested in a career that is always changing and evolving, the perfect time is now to pursue a career in cybersecurity.
+Cybersecurity is a growing industry with a lot of different jobs that offer ample opportunity for career growth.
+According to Cyberseek, there are almost 500,000 job openings.
 For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
-This means cybersecurity professionals will always be in high demand.
+This means that cybersecurity professionals should always be in demand.

 What do cybersecurity workers prefer-a degree or certifications?

-A certification shows that you are able to demonstrate the skills employers require.
-You must also meet a legal requirement (see above).
-All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
-Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.
+Employers want to see that you have the right certification.
+There is also a legal requirement (see above).
+Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
+Only 10% said they had a bachelor’s and 5% said that they had a master’s.

 How Much Can I Earn In A Cybersecurity Career?

-The average salary of cybersecurity professionals in the United States was $112,974 on February 20, 2021.
-The average cybersecurity salary ranges from $65,000 (25th%) up to $145,000.
-(75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.
+The average salary of cybersecurity professionals was $112974 in the United States on February 20, 2021.
+The average cybersecurity salary ranges between $65,000 (25%%) and $145,000 (15%).
+(75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

 Can I really finish the training in 5 weeks?